Steve Mann (inventor): Awards and honours

 Mann was inducted into the McMaster University Alumni Hall of Fame in 2004, in recognition of his career as an inventor and teacher.

 While at MIT, in then Director Nicholas Negroponte's words, "Steve Mann … brought the seed" that founded the Wearable Computing group in the Media Lab and "Steve Mann is the perfect example of someone … who persisted in his vision and ended up founding a new discipline."
 In 2004 he was named the recipient of the 2004 Leonardo Award for Excellence for his article "Existential Technology," published in Leonardo 36:1.

 He is also General Chair of the IEEE International Symposium on Technology and Society, Associate Editor of IEEE Technology and Society, is a licensed Professional Engineer, and Senior Member of the IEEE, as well as a member of the IEEE Council on Extended Intelligence (CXI).

 Mann received the 2025 IEEE Masaru Ibuka Consumer Electronics Award for his work in wearable computing.
 He also received the 2024 Lifeboat Foundation Guardian Award for related work on sousveillance.

 Media coverage

 Mann has been referred to as the "father of wearable computing", having created the first general-purpose wearable computer, in contrast to previous wearable devices that perform one specific function such as time-keeping (e.g. wristwatch); calculations (e.g. wearable abacus); or Edward O. Thorp and Claude Shannon's wearable computers, which were timing devices concealed in shoes or cigarette packs and designed for gaining an advantage at roulette.

 Mann has also been described as "the world's first cyborg" in Canadian popular press such as NOW, The Globe and Mail, National Post, and Toronto Life, but has himself rejected the term "cyborg" as being too vague.

 In 2023, Steve Mann ran for Mayor of Toronto.
-As part of his campaign he advocated for recreational swimming in Lake Ontario, and supported a petition to save the beach at Ontario Place.
+As part of his campaign he advocated for recreational swimming in Lake Ontario, and supported efforts to save the beach at Ontario Place.